juseg/hyoga/doc/foreword/startup.rst

 Then what
 ---------

-Hyoga implements several other methods for :doc:`/plotting/datasets` on any CF_-compliant xarray_ dataset.
+Hyoga implements several other methods for :doc:`/datasets/plotting` from any CF_-compliant xarray_ dataset.
 Assuming you have own results to explore, try replacing the example line with::